-The thing that finally cured me was when I figured out that nobody really cared a great deal about how much I produced.
+The thing that finally cured me was when I figured out that nobody really cared how much I produced.
 But they did care about who I was and how well I treated them.
+As long as I did something for God that was enough, I didn't have to do much to satisfy them at all.
 What they really wanted was to see Christ in me, watch me grow and sense my love and care.
 You are a fruit tree not a factory and people want to taste the fruit.
 Fruit trees are quiet and grow best in quiet.
 Thus endeth the lesson.